scala-native/scala-native/docs/user/interop.rst

 Helper methods ``unsafe.fromCString` and ``unsafe.toCString`` are charset aware.
 They will always assume `String` is UTF-16, and take a `Charset` parameter to know what encoding to assume for the byte string (`CString`) - if not present it is UTF-8.

+If passed a null as an argument, they will return a null of the appropriate type instead of throwing a NullPointerException.

 Platform-specific types
 -----------------------